 Enhanced Soil Aeration

 Plants need oxygen to thrive!
 Compacted soil restricts root growth and limits oxygen availability.
-By improving soil, you create the space roots need to breathe and grow.
+By utilizing soil conditioner, you can enhance soil quality and create ample space for roots to breathe and thrive.

 Improved Water Retention